ManageIQ/manageiq-documentation/_includes/create-tower-catalog-item.md

 You must first create the job or workflow template in Ansible Tower.
 The job or workflow templates are automatically discovered by
-{{ site.data.product.title }} when refreshing your Ansible Tower provider’s inventory.
+{{ site.data.product.title_short }} when refreshing your Ansible Tower provider’s inventory.

 </div>